LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Evaluation

 \subsubsection{LSH Methods}

-The parametrization of methods such as MinHashLSH and LSHBloom has dramatic effects for their accuracy so tuning the parameters is a critical aspect of deploying them for large-scale deduplication efforts.
-Figures~\ref{fig:lsh_heatmap} and~\ref{fig:bloom_heatmap} show the F1 score for MinHashLSH and LSHBloom, respectively, with different settings for the Jaccard similarity threshold, $T$, and the number of permutation functions for MinHashing on the 25K dataset.
-As the number of permutation functions increases, the MinHash estimate of the Jaccard similarity becomes more accurate.
-However, there is a clear saturation point at 128 permutation functions, after which we observe only marginal performance increases.
-This is particularly relevant for LSHBloom, for which increasing the number of permutation functions blindly can lead to slight degradations in performance---due to the introduction of more bands in the signature matrix by the LSH function, requiring more Bloom filters, and therefore leading to an increase in the false positive rate.
-This can be avoided, however, by jointly tuning the false positive rate and the number of permutation functions.
+The parametrization of methods such as MinHashLSH and LSHBloom has dramatic effects on their accuracy, so tuning the parameters is a critical aspect of deploying them for large-scale deduplication efforts. \autoref{fig:lsh_heatmap} shows the F1 score for MinHashLSH and LSHBloom, respectively, with different settings for the Jaccard similarity threshold, $T$, and the number of permutation functions for MinHashing on the tuning dataset.
+As the number of permutation functions increases, the MinHash estimate of the Jaccard similarity becomes more accurate, and performance generally improves, which is consistent with the theory of MinHashing~\cite{broder1998min}.
+Correspondingly, we use 256 MinHash permutations in our subsequent experiments.
 The threshold parameter affects the F1 score the most, as it defines the sensitivity of the deduplication algorithm to overlap in text content.
-For our particular benchmark, a threshold of 0.6 yields the best performance, as more stringent thresholds lead to a diminishing F1 score.
+For our particular benchmark, a threshold of 0.5 yields the best performance; more stringent thresholds lead to a diminishing F1 score.